jorgebotas/BlasTreeDom/README.md

 Run `python main.py [arguments]`

 As arguments the following will be expected:
-* A query FASTA file or a directory containing several files:
+* Query FASTA file(s) or directory containing several files:
-  `-query query.fasta`
+  `-query query(.fasta)`

-* Subject sequence againt which to perform the analysis:
+* Subject sequence against which to perform the analysis:
-  - A genBank file or directory containing several files from which to parse the CDS protein sequences
+  - A genBank file or directory containing several files from which to parse the CDS protein sequences and info
  `-genBank genBank`
-  - Alternatively a multifasta file
+  - Alternatively, provide multifasta file(s)
-  `-multifasta subject.fasta`
+  `-multifasta subject(.fasta)`

-* If no blast analysis is required, unaligned sequences in a FASTA file can be provided
+    - If a database from sequences have already been computed, it can be provided additionally as:
-`-unaligned unaligned.fasta`
+      `-database database`

 ## Output

 Results will be stored in a directory named by date and time of command execution.
-Within this directory the following can be found: a _log_ file, database folder, merged query and subject (extracted from genBnak files) FASTA files, and a separate folder for each input query
+Within this directory the following can be found: a _log_ file, a _database_ folder, merged _query_ and _subject_ FASTA files, _blast_ and _merged_ output files, and a separate folder for each input query

 ### blast